High Level Overview

 Additional Field Mappings (Optional)

 After you mark your synchronization as “Active”, your Custom Field Mappings will appear to the right of your other settings.
-These will allow you to map additional Ticket fields other than the defaults listed above including Custom Fields.
+These will allow you to map additional Ticket fields other than the defaults, including Custom Fields and Ticket Types.

 - Add Mapping Button: Click this button to add the mapping and the mappings will display below.
 The mapping can be deleted at any time by clicking the “x” to the right of the mapping as displayed in the image above.